lovehifi/build-lms-sq-raudio/README.md

 **How to create a perfect and feature-rich Music Server-Player (Software)** with a user-friendly, easy-to-use, visually appealing interface, coupled with outstanding sound quality on your Raspberry Pi?
-Choose rAudio on the Arch Linux platform and LMS (Material Skin) to turn this into a reality.
+Choose rAudio on the Arch Linux platform, LMS and plugin Material Skin to turn this into a reality.
 (Pi 2, Pi 3, and Pi 4).

 # Build LMS-rAudio for Pi 2, Pi 3 and Pi 4 (64 bit)